Def Leppard’s Hysteria album was released on August 3, 1987.

 “The irony…is that before the accident, I’d pretty much lost interest in playing drums.
 ‘Cause I felt I didn’t have anything else to prove as a musician…and boy was I wrong about that one.”

-He continues, discussing how his tragedy actually turned into a blessing:
+He continues, discussing how his tragedy actually turned into a blessing after the accident:

-“Before my accident I was a little too…selfish and self-absorbed and for me, to be at the place where I can kind of give back and inspire people.
+“Before my accident, I was a little too…selfish and self-absorbed and for me, to [now] be at the place where I can kind of give back and inspire people.
 I’m blessed.
 I’m really blessed.”

 Let’s not forget how some of Hysteria‘s challenges and delays ended up working in the album’s favor.